jriguera/tasmota_eurom_pac_wifi/protocol.md

 ## Healtcheck/heartbeat

-Everyt 120s, the ESP sends a "healthcheck/heartbeat"  to the MCU
+Every 120s, the ESP sends a "healthcheck/heartbeat"  to the MCU, the WIFI led is on

 ```
 Dir    | Gaitek            | ST | Status                     | X1 | X2 | Ketiag            |